kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

          volumes:
        ...
    ```
-2. A PVC with the Microsoft Windows ISO file attached as CDROM to the VM, would be automatically created with the `virtctl` command when uploading the file
+2. A PVC with the Microsoft Windows ISO file attached as CD-ROM to the VM, would be automatically created with the `virtctl` command when uploading the file

-   First thing here is to download the ISO file of the Microsoft Windows, for that the [Microsoft Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2012-r2) offers
+   First thing here is to download the ISO file of the Microsoft Windows, for that the [Microsoft Evaluation Center](https://www.Microsoft.com/en-us/evalcenter/evaluate-windows-server-2012-r2) offers
    the ISO files to download for evaluation purposes:

    ![win2k12_download_iso.png](/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/win2k12_download_iso.png "KubeVirt Microsoft Windows iso download")